TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/News/2019/Index.rst

   Docker.
 * :ref:`h2document:rest-cheat-sheet`: Most often used formatting rules and directives, all on one page.
+* :ref:`h2document:rest-common-pitfalls`: There are some traps you can fall into, when getting started with reST & Sphinx.
+This page shows the most common errors and should help you avoid them.
+* :ref:`h2document:rendering-docs-troubleshooting`: When rendering locally
+  with Docker, you might run into errors.
+This page should help you solve them.
 * :ref:`how-to-contribute`: Contributors can pick from this list if they are looking for something to do.